OxCom/constraint-validator/docs/Constraints/Length.md

 ## Options

+##### trim
+type: `allow_empty_string` default: `false`
+If set to true, empty strings are considered valid (which is the same behavior as previous Symfony versions).
+The default false value considers empty strings not valid.

+NOTE: *This option does not have any effect when no minimum length is given.*

 ##### max
 type: ```integer```
 This option is the "max" length value.
 Validation will fail if the given value's length is greater than this max value.